Shivangi-Bhavsar/Predictive-Analytics-/README.md

 # Predictive-Analytics-
-This respository consist my work on Predictive Analystics projects, like
+This respository consist my work on Predictive Analystics projects as such,
-#Cryptocurrency Price prediction using Supervised algorithams and Deep learning algorithams
+#Cryptocurrency Price prediction using Supervised learning and Deep learning algorithams